hippoking/public/server/README.md

 v2_ws_tls.json
-this is v2ray server websocket + tls config,just change uuid and port to fit your needs
+this is v2ray server websocket + tls config, just change uuid and port to fit your needs

+nginx_ws.conf
+nginx websocket config, usually used with v2ray ws + tls